-JKHY serves established, well defined markets that provide ongoing sales and cross-sales opportunities.
+JKHY serves established, well-defined markets that provide ongoing sales and cross-sales opportunities.

-The marketing and sales initiatives within the Jack Henry Banking and Symitar business lines are primarily focused on identifying banks and credit unions evaluating alternative core information and transaction processing solutions.

-ProfitStars sells specialized core agnostic niche solutions that complement existing technology platforms to domestic financial services organizations of all asset sizes and charters.
+The marketing and sales initiatives within the core business lines are primarily focused on identifying banks and credit unions evaluating alternative core information and transaction processing solutions.
+Our non-core specialized core-agnostic niche solutions are sold to complement existing technology platforms to domestic financial services organizations of all asset sizes and charters.

-Dedicated sales forces support each of JKHY's three primary marketed brands.
 Sales executives are responsible for the activities required to earn new customers in assigned territories, and regional account executives are responsible for nurturing customer relationships and cross selling additional products and services.
 Our sales professionals receive base salaries and performance-based commission compensation.
-Brand-specific sales support staff provide a variety of services, including product and service demonstrations, responses to prospect-issued requests-for-proposals, and proposal and contract generation.
-Our marketing department supports all of our brands with lead generation and brand-building activities, including participation in state-specific, regional, and national trade shows; print and online advertising; telemarketing; customer newsletters; ongoing promotional campaigns; and media relations.
+Sales support staff provide a variety of services, including product and service demonstrations, responses to prospect-issued requests-for-proposals, and proposal and contract generation.
+Our marketing department supports sales with lead generation and brand-building activities, including participation in state-specific, regional, and national trade shows; print and online advertising; telemarketing; customer/client newsletters; ongoing promotional campaigns; and media relations.
 JKHY also hosts annual national education conferences which provide opportunities to network with existing clients and demonstrate new products and services.

-JKHY has sold select products and services primarily in Latin America and the Caribbean and Canada.
-International sales accounted for less than 1% of JKHY's total revenue in the fiscal 2021, 2020, and 2019.
+JKHY has sold select products and services outside the United States, primarily in Latin America and the Caribbean and Canada.
+International sales accounted for less than 1% of JKHY's total revenue in each of fiscal 2022, 2021, and 2020.